 - Vermont property crime statistics

-On average, Vermont renters insurance costs about $102 per year.
-In Vermont, renters insurance rates vary based on a number of factors including the company you choose.
+The average cost of renters insurance in Vermont is about $102 per year.
+In Vermont, renters insurance rates vary based on a number of factors, including your age, marital status, credit score, and the company you choose.
 Some companies may offer renters insurance in Vermont for a cheaper rate than other companies do.
 In the table below, you can see average annual Vermont renters insurance rates from some of the largest companies in the state.

 |Company||Average renters insurance rates|

 These average renters insurance rates are based on a policy with $30,000 in personal property coverage (with a $500 deductible), $100,000 in personal liability and $1,000 in medical payments to others.
 The rates displayed should only be used for comparative purposes as individual rates in Vermont will differ.
 Rate data is provided by Quadrant Information Services.

 You may rent an apartment located off-campus while attending a college or university in Vermont.
 There are a few things for college students renting housing in Vermont to consider in order to protect their personal belongings.

 Typically, college students who live in dorms located on the college campus are covered by their parents homeowners insurance policy.
 That’s usually only the case for students who live on campus, though.
 Vermont college students who rent apartments off-campus should consider a renters insurance policy because their items won’t be covered under their parents’ policy, and without a renters insurance policy, they won’t have any protection.

 College students will most likely have roommates in the apartment they rent.
 It’s not advised that students share renters insurance policies with roommates.
 Rather, each student should have their own renters insurance policy to protect their own belongings.

 Theft and vandalism or malicious mischief are among the 16 perils a standard renters insurance policy protects you from.
 So, how does crime in Vermont compare to other states around the country?
 The FBI published the following statistics on crime in Vermont for 2016: